awortmann/awortmann.github.io/_pages/topics/digital_twin_definitions_.md

 nav: false
 ---

-# Context
+## Context

+As a side result of the [largest literature survey on digital twins](../digital_twins) do date,

+- M. Dalibor, N. Jansen, B. Rumpe, D. Schmalzing, L. Wachtmeister, M. Wimmer, A. Wortmann: [A Cross-Domain Systematic Mapping Study on Software Engineering for Digital Twins](https://awortmann.github.io/downloads/preprints/2022/Systematic_Mapping_Study_on_Digital_Twins__DT_SMS.pdf).
+In: Journal of Systems and Software, 111361,

-As a side result of the [largest literature survey on digital twins](./research/digital_twins) do date, we have produced a collection of definitions of the term "digital twin" from the publications of our corpus.
+we have produced a collection of definitions of the term "digital twin" from the publications of our corpus.
 This collection is reproduced below.

-# Definitions
+## Definitions

 - "An always in sync digital model of existing manufacturing cells"_ B. A. Talkhestani, N. Jazdi, W. Schlögl , M. Weyrich.
 [A concept in synchronization of virtual production system with real factory based on anchor-point method](https://www.scopus.com/record/display.uri?eid=2-s2.0-85044658638&doi=10.1016%2fj.procir.2017.12.168&origin=inward&txGid=3779d0fa0d01f58f3ffbfe405328f8d9).
 In: Procedia CIRP, 2018